AdityaNambiar/tcethlfworkshop/README.md

 3. Process:
 - (Point 2.a - main peer setup)
 i.
-Execute the following command for the fabric-samples folder to obtain the binaries ('bin/' folder) along with them:
+Execute the following command for the fabric-samples folder to obtain the binaries ('bin/' folder) along with them (use the below command to skip download of fabric's 1.4 docker images and undesired examples):
-`curl -sSL http://bit.ly/2ysbOFE | bash -s -- 1.4.5 1.4.5 0.4.18`
+`curl -sSL http://bit.ly/2ysbOFE | bash -s -- 1.4.5 1.4.5 0.4.18 -s -d`
 ii.
 Except the 'bin/' folder, delete every other file and folder.
 iii.
 Add the path environment variable:
 This path determines where the crypto materials/fabric-tools and other dependencies of multipeer network are stored.